materialsproject/fireworks/docs/worker_tutorial.rst

 Launch a Rocket on a worker machine (FireWorker)
 ================================================

-So far, we have added a FireWork (job) to the LaunchPad (database) on the FireServer (central server).
+In the Quickstart, we entered a FireWork (job) in the LaunchPad (database) on the FireServer (central server).
 We then launched a Rocket that fetched the FireWork from the database and executed it, all within the same machine.

 A more interesting use case of FireWorks is to store FireWorks in the FireServer, but execute them on one or several outside 'worker' machine (FireWorkers).
 We'll next configure a worker machine.